Course: Management of Operating Systems

 Learning outcomes

-This course provides to students the knowledge and the skills of UNIX operating systems administration.
-The course consists of practical knowledge of installing OS Linux, creating user accounts, setting user permissions, network configuring and routing, firewalling, data sharing and filesystems, installing and management of services - www, ftp, mail, print, news, advanced configuring and optimizing of kernel, software-RAID, advanced routing and shaping, bridging, tunneling, VPN, embedded systems (routers).
+This course provides to students the knowledge and the skills of POSIX operating systems administration.
+The course consists of practical knowledge of installing OS GNU/Linux, creating user accounts, setting user permissions, network configuring and routing, firewalling, data sharing and filesystems, installing and management of services, shell scripting and regular expressions.

 Prerequisites